ComputationalRegulatoryGenomicsICL/cageflow/README.md

 Either a FASTA file or a 2bit file must be specified.

+2. Improve the `input_reads.sh` script, according to Damir's comments within it.

-2. Make a "metromap" (schematic) of the pipeline.
+3. Make a "metromap" (schematic) of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-3. Replace the current test yeast paired-end reads with real ones.
+4. Replace the current test yeast paired-end reads with real ones.

-4. Cite all the tools we used in `CITATIONS.md`.
+5. Cite all the tools we used in `CITATIONS.md`.

 ## Credits